Excelsior-Technologies-Community/PHP_Laravel12_Create_Custom_Route_File/README.md

 This project helps you learn:

-How to create a custom route file instead of using web.php
+How to create a custom route file instead of web.php

 How to register the custom route file in Laravel 12

 How to connect routes → controller → view

-How to design modern UI
+How to design modern UI with glassmorphism

 How Laravel route loading works internally